 Q: What is EMS?

-Q: Can muscle stimulators help grow muscles?
+Q: Do muscle stimulators help build muscle?

 Q: How long does TENS treatment last?